-3.3 million Californians received an income boost from the CalEITC and the Young Child Tax Credit in 2020, but an estimated one in four who are eligible are left out simply because of administrative barriers to applying.
-Both the experience of delivering relief during the COVID crisis and EITC research suggests that people of color, especially Latinx families, are among those most likely to be excluded from receiving the benefits for which they qualify.
-Automatic filing is a commonsense solution to increasing uptake of CalEITC and ensuring that everybody who's eligible gets the income boost they've earned.
+3.3 million Californians have received an income boost from the CalEITC and Young Child Tax Credit in 2020, but an estimated one in four who are eligible are left out simply because of administrative barriers to applying.
+In the midst of a crisis, it's crucial to ensure that the tools policymakers have put in place to help people can actually reach them.
+In passing SB 1409, lawmakers have paved the way for automatic filing as a commonsense solution to increasing uptake of CalEITC and ensuring that everybody who's eligible gets the income boost they've earned.